 The first of the newcomers is Maite Beaumont as Donna Elvira.
 She has a much fuller voice than Schäfer and occupies physical space in a different way.
 She also has amazing eyes.
 Even when masked they flash, quite literally.
 The two Donnas make a really interesting pair here.
 Then there is Ruben Drole as Leporello.
 He’s shorter, stockier and darker than Schuen and is more obviously comic.
 It makes another interesting contrasting pair.
 There’s also a very Harnoncourt touch in the catalogue aria.
 It’s very matter of fact.
 None of the heavy dramatisation it sometimes gets.
 Finally Mika Kares doubles up as the Commendatore and Masetto.
 He has a suitably grave bass voice that he can lighten up a bit for the Masetto scenes.

 There’s not much staging of course but a couple of touches appealed to me.
 When Don Giovanni and Leporello “swap clothes” they exchange bow ties.
 Don Giovanni ties his neatly while Leporello’s is a big mess.
 There’s interesting use of what looks like UV light in the night scene in Act 2.
 Then for the final scene between Don Giovanni and the Commendatore, on the film, the Commendatore is seen superposed as a giant head over the action.
-I’m not sure though what actually happened here in the theatre.
+I’m not sure though what actually happened here in the theatre (see comment at the end).
 It’s all very watchable for a semi staged performance and the music making is first rate.

 One aspect of Harnoncourt’s Mozart that really came over to me here was his unique approach to tailoring singing style to the character and the drama.
 Part, but only part, of this is his conversational approach to recits.
 At other times, for example, he has singers sing far more softly than we are used to.
 He also changes phrasing in a way that I think would be hard to sing full bore.
 Harnoncourt’s Mozart certainly never sounds like Verdi or Puccini.
 It occurred to me that this approach likely wouldn’t work in a 3000 seat house but here Harnoncourt has the appropriately scaled Theater an der Wien as, of course, did Mozart.